 Regular dental check-ups are essential to the general health of your horse.
 The health and condition of your horse starts with good nutrition.
-Good nutrition requires healthy teeth that do their job well for your horse allowing effective chewing, digestion and nutrient absorption.
+Good nutrition starts with healthy teeth that can do their job allowing your horse to effectively chew, begin the digestion process for optimal nutrient absorption.
 This then creates a healthy, happy and willing companion.

 - Normal teeth

-- How frequently are dental examination and treatment recommended?
+- How often are dental examinations and treatments required?

-- Are bad teeth causing your horse pain?
+- Are neglected overgrown teeth causing your horse pain?

 - Some common problems that can occur and often go untreated

 - Sedation, is it necessary?

 - Which is better, handtools or powertools?